Mitosz01/Mitosz01/README.md

 ## About my repositories:
 - It's just my projects I did through university, they are raw and unpolished only for helping my similar peers in the future.
 They are all archived.
-- I hope in the future I will be able to publish my private work. :smiley:

 <!--
 **Mitosz01/Mitosz01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.